 It’s the start of a brand spanking new week.
-You’d think after having a weekend to unwind (cocktails by the pool and daily massages – yeah right!), you’d be stepping into Monday with absolute clarity and confidence.
+You’d think after having a weekend to unwind, you’d be stepping into Monday with absolute clarity and confidence.
 Instead, your brain is full and foggy.

 You’ve got a serious case of ‘brain-clutter’.
 Your thoughts are clouded by a list of all the tasks you should have done last week but didn’t get around to doing, those emails you don’t even want to open, let alone respond to, and the movements of every one of your family members are appearing and disappearing as fast as you can say ‘brain fart’.

 // ENTER MY SIMPLE AND EFFECTIVE FRAMEWORK TO COMBAT ‘BRAIN-CLUTTER’

 It’s common to feel lost and powerless in the vortex of busy family life.
 There’s no denying it: modern life and multi-tasking go hand in hand.

 In between juggling work, running a household, driving the kids all over town, and generally being the CEO of the family – it’s no wonder you don’t have time to think about self-care, let alone sit and have that cuppa, even if it’s now cold!

 I’m here to tell you, “It doesn’t have to be this way!”